day8/re-frame-async-flow-fx/README.md

    ...)
 ```
 Although apparently unnecessary because we never use the namespace, we need to require it
-to ensure the effect handler (used in step 3c) is registered.
+to ensure the effect handler (used in step 3c) is included and registered.

 **3b.** define the async flow required

+You create a data structure describing the flow/coordination required:
 ```
 (def boot-async-flow
   {:id             :my-flow                                   ;; a unique id